Lungworm in dogs was once rare in the UK but is becoming more common, so it's important to know what causes it and how you can prevent it.

 Prevention is better than treatment.
 Using effective lungworm prevention as part of your ongoing parasite treatment is the best way to protect your dog.
 Speak to your vet about the best option for your dog and for more information about high-risk areas.

-If your vet confirms that you live in an ‘at-risk’ area of the UK, be extra-vigilant when out walking with your dog to stop them from eating slugs, snails and faeces.
+Be extra-vigilant when out walking with your dog to stop them from eating slugs, snails and faeces.
 Always remember to pick up after your own dog and wash any toys and bowls that have been outside to reduce the risk of infection.